 Rather than combat this fear with anger, turn it around.
 Ask your partner if they are frightened or if something you did or said made them feel small, insignificant or alone.
 Compassion and empathy are surprisingly effective when two people are locked in a painful pattern.
 It diffuses the situation, slows it down and gives everyone a chance to be really heard—through the heart and soul—which is what we all want really in the end.

 What your partner really wants is for you to truthfully understand them and their feelings.
 If you are approaching your relationship by trying to "win" arguments or "be right," you are guaranteed to fail.
 A relationship is about playing on the same team, not digging in and scoring points.

 Just when you thought it was safe to go back into the relationship water, your new love tells you "things just aren't working out."
 Or your partner offers you an unsolicited critique of the way you handle the kids or a project at home.
 Why do rejection and criticism feel so devastating, when minutes earlier you felt on top of the world?
 How can you weather the storms of rejection and criticism without lashing out or shutting off all feeling?

 The fear of rejection goes back to the earliest days of the human race, when to be excluded from the clan was to face death from starvation or predators.
 Although we no longer deal with such threats to our basic survival, it is hardwired into us at a genetic level.
 In families where a child feels cared about and relatively safe to express feelings and ideas, that develops into a sense of security and confidence as a person.
 But if that wasn't the case in our family, that could set us up for continuing sensitivity to perceived rejection, with possible reactions that may appear out of proportion to the event.
 In other words, you may seem to others to be overreacting.
 In this case, your own responses may now be making the situation worse.
-Learning To Forgive My Husband Saved Our Marriage
+The Excruciating-But-Critical Thing I HAD To Do To Save My Marriage